markusbuchholz/urosa_underwater_autonomy/README.md

 </h1>

-Following repository contains the official implementation of **UROSA (Underwater Robot Self-Organizing Autonomy)**, a framework for building truly autonomous robots using a distributed network of AI agents in ROS 2. <br>
+The following repository contains the official implementation of **UROSA (Underwater Robot Self-Organizing Autonomy)**, a framework for building truly autonomous robots using a distributed network of AI agents in ROS 2. <br>

 ## Introduction